smshapiro85/MacOS-Restore-w-Brew-Brew-Bundle-MacPrefs/README.md

 # MacOS Restore Using Brew, Brew Bundle & MacPrefs

 Background: This is a script that I compiled from various sources to restores a variety of preferences, app preferences, apps and app store apps, primarily using Brew and Brew Bundle.
+It is designed to be used upon reformatting a mac or receiving a new computer.
 This is my personal script so you'll want to download it and modify it to your liking.

 What this script does:

 1. Updates system preferences
 2. Installs Homebrew, Brew Bundle, Python, App Store MAS (for installing app store apps), and MacPrefs for restoring additional app preferences
-3. Runs a brew bundle to restore brew apps and app store apps
+3. Runs a brew bundle to restore brew apps and app store apps in a separate file
 4. Updates some one-off app preferences for Safari, Text Edit and the App Store
 5. Last manual step to install Python 2.7 specifically in order to allow usage of [macprefs](https://github.com/clintmod/macprefs)